mpetazzoni/ttorrent/README.md

 * `BEP#0003`: The BitTorrent protocol specification
   This is the base official protocol specification, which Ttorrent implements fully.
+* `BEP#0015`: UDP Tracker Protocol for BitTorrent
+  The UDP tracker protocol is fully supported in the BitTorrent client to make announce requests to UDP trackers.
+UDP tracker support itself is planned.
 * `BEP#0020`: Peer ID conventions
   Ttorrent uses `TO` as the client identification string, and currently uses the `-T00042-` client ID prefix.
 * `BEP#0023`: Tracker Returns Compact Peer Lists
   Compact peer lists are supported in both the client and the tracker.
-  Currently the tracker does not support sending back non-compact peer lists to an announce request.
+  Currently the tracker only supports sending back compact peer lists to an announce request.

 History